feltcute/ModdingDocsMGD/Doc/Manual/Monsters/Monsters.rst

     }
   ],

-Each object represents a scene that will play on loss.
+Each :term:`object` represents a scene that will play on loss.
 Each must be individually identified via the ``"NameOfScene":`` key.

 **Requirements**
 """""""""""""""""